MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/how-to-ace-your-technical-interview.md

 ---

+### Data structures and algorithms

+For Kyle, data structures and algorithms have not come up that much regarding interviews.

+**Through Twitter, Kyle has noticed data structures and algorithms are common during interviews in India.
+So it would be best for you to research your area to determine if it's a requirement.**

+Needing to know data structures and algorithms in the USA is more common when interviewing for higher-level jobs and for FAANG jobs (Facebook, Amazon, Apple, Netflix, and Google).

+Kyle advises us not to stress over data structures and algorithms when applying for entry-level positions.
+However, learning them will be good and give you a competitive advantage!

+---

+---

 <iframe width="956" height="538" src="https://www.youtube.com/embed/q84IgTViFv8" title="How to ace the software engineer technical interview" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---